ava-labs/coreth/docs/releasing/README.md

     git push origin "$VERSION_RC"
     ```

 1. Once the release candidate tag is created, create a pull request on the AvalancheGo repository, bumping the coreth dependency to use this release candidate.
-Once proven stable, you can create a release.
+Once proven stable, an AvalancheGo release should be created, after which you can create a coreth release.

 ### Release

-If a successful release candidate was created, you can now create a release.
+If a successful release candidate was created and integrated in a release of AvalancheGo, you can now create a release.

 Following the previous example in the [Release candidate section](#release-candidate) we will create a release `v0.15.0` indicated by the `$VERSION` variable.